The internet has a vast amount of information right at our fingertips, however is all the information we find there accurate?

-Cyberbullying: The information superhighway has no caution signs or speed limits posted and we can conclude that our students are moving at full speed, but there are problems.
+Cyberbullying: The information superhighway has no caution signs or speed limits posted and our students are moving at full speed.
+But there are problems.
 One of the more destructive problems is the cyberbully – which is anyone who repeatedly misuses technology to harass, intimidate, bully or terrorize another person.
 Children are using the anonymity of the Internet and text messaging through a cell phone to harass other children, spread cruel rumors, and sometimes even threaten physical harm.
 The worst thing is that it can happen anywhere, anytime.
 The same technology that has brought so many benefits is also bringing pain to many children, while allowing others to brutalize their peers without the chance of getting caught.
 Instant messaging (IM’s), chat areas, face book, and texting are the biggest problem.
-The previous list of tech talk have replaced the pre-teen and teen rituals of the past – passing notes and talking on the phone, let alone face-to-face.

 Cyberbullying Research Center (http://cyberbullying.us/) The Cyberbullying Research Center is dedicated to providing up-to-date information about the nature, extent, causes, and consequences of cyberbullying among adolescents.
 Cyberbullying can be defined as "willful and repeated harm inflicted through the use of computers, cell phones, and other electronic devices."